Double Coverage: Texans at Patriots

 The Patriots seemingly snickered after they blew out Houston on "Monday Night Football" back on Dec.
 10.

-The Texans arrived in New England wearing letterman jackets that they thought showed team unity, but instead came off as high schoolish, particularly after they were easily dispatched in what Andre Johnson called the biggest game in franchise history.
+The Texans arrived in New England wearing letterman jackets that they thought showed team unity but which came off as high schoolish, particularly after they were easily dispatched in what Andre Johnson called the biggest game in franchise history.

 For the Patriots it was the next game on the schedule.